Linuxfabrik/lfops/roles/infomaniak_vm/README.md

 `infomaniak_vm__api_username`

 * The username for the OpenStack API.
 Normally this is the same as your admin user login.
 * Type: String.

+`infomaniak_vm__flavor`

+* The flavor for the instance.
+This defines the amount of CPU cores, RAM and disk space.
+The possible options can be obtained using `openstack flavor list`.
+* Type: String.

+`infomaniak_vm__image`

+* The image to use for this instance.
+The possible options can be obtained using `openstack image list`.
+* Type: String.

 Example: